ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Post deployment
 {: #openshift-runbook-runbook-install-postdeployment}

-1. After the virtual machines have bootstrapped, run the following command to monitor the installation:
+1. After the virtual machines start, run the following command to monitor the installation:

     ```bash
     cd /opt/ocpinstall